abelxo19/abelxo19/README.md

 ## 📌 Projects

-See my work and pinned projects on my [GitHub profile](https://github.com/abelxo19).
+See my work and pinned projects on down below.

 ---